Peacebuilder’s Pilgrimage to the Holy Land

 Trip Details

-• As part of this Peacebuilder’s Pilgrimage, you will be given access to the new curriculum just launched by our friends at NEME, entitled, “Ascent to Jerusalem: Pilgrimage, Politics and Peacemaking in the Holy Land.”
+As part of this Peacebuilder’s Pilgrimage, you will be given access to the new curriculum just launched by our friends at NEME, entitled, “Ascent to Jerusalem: Pilgrimage, Politics and Peacemaking in the Holy Land.”
+This curriculum was narrated by Mercy Aiken, who is one of the co-leaders for this pilgrimage.

 You will be able to watch the videos and read the accompanying PDF text at your own pace, either individually or with a small group of your choice.
-We will also offer a recommended reading list.
+We will also offer a recommended reading list and more resources from Peace Catalyst.

-Prior to departure, we will hold three preparatory Zoom calls to provide background on the history and context of Israel/Palestine, as well as foundational peacebuilding concepts.
+Prior to departure, we will hold several preparatory Zoom calls to provide background on the history and context of Israel/Palestine, as well as foundational peacebuilding concepts.

 Through these calls, we’ll prepare to listen deeply and engage compassionately with the stories of those we will meet.

-• Our world is fractured and divided, with many of its longest lasting divisions converging in the Holy Land.
+Our world is fractured and divided, with many of its longest lasting, historical, theological, and political divisions converging in the Holy Land.
 Palestine has endured decades of military occupation, and the region continues to bear the weight of profound trauma on both sides.
-Both Israelis and Palestinians yearn for security and justice, yet the cycle of violence and instability often overshadows these aspirations.
 Religion, ethnicity, historical grievances, and traumas have been politically weaponized to dehumanize, and sow distrust, polarization and violence.

-• This pilgrimage is for anyone seeking to deepen their understanding of Palestine/Israel through the lens of peacebuilders in the land, particularly Palestinian Christian theology, including important Palestinian theologians and leaders.
+This pilgrimage is for anyone seeking to deepen their understanding of Palestine/Israel through the lens of peacebuilders in the land, particularly (but not limited to) Palestinian Christian theologians and leaders.
 It is an invitation to reimagine a Christlike way of living out Christian vocation in today’s world—embracing practices of truth, mercy, justice, and forgiveness.
 Through theological reflection and firsthand encounters, you’ll gain tools and perspectives to live out your faith in a renewed, transformative way and to help build peace in the Holy Land.

-• Preparation is essential for this journey.
-In addition to the three preparatory Zoom calls, NEME curriculum, and suggested reading list, the pilgrimage includes approximately 10 nights in the Holy Land buffered by an arrival night and final night in Jordan, for a total of 12 nights.
+Preparation is essential for this journey.
+In addition to several preparatory Zoom calls, access to the NEME curriculum “Ascent to Jerusalem: Pilgrimage, Politics and Peacemaking in the Holy Land,” Peace Catalyst resources, and a suggested reading list, the pilgrimage includes 9 nights in Palestine and Israel, buffered by three nights in Jordan (two at the beginning and one at the end), for a total of 12 nights.

-• Our itinerary is carefully crafted by our experienced leaders—Mercy Aiken, Andy Larsen, and Cari Conklin—along with local partners.
+Our itinerary is carefully crafted by our experienced leaders Mercy Aiken and Andy Larsen, along with our local partners at Sabeel Jerusalem.

 As a participant, you can expect to:

-• Cost: The cost is $2,300 USD per person, covering all accommodations in Jordan, Israel, and Palestine (12 nights total), and all transportation from the time you arrive at the airport in Amman until you are dropped off at the airport in Amman.
-The cost also covers most meals (you may want to spend a little extra on snacks), speaker and guide fees, access to the curriculum, “Ascent to Jerusalem,” and pre- and post- trip zoom calls and information sessions.
+Cost: The cost is $2,600 USD per person, covering all accommodations in Jordan, Israel, and Palestine (12 nights total), and all transportation from the time you arrive at the airport in Amman until you are dropped off at the airport in Amman.
+The cost also covers breakfast and dinner, speaker and guide fees, access to the curriculum, “Ascent to Jerusalem,” and pre- and post- trip zoom calls and information sessions.
 During this trip, our group will prioritize supporting marginalized Palestinian businesses, including hotels, restaurants, and guides.

-What’s Not Included: Airfare, a few light meals (possibly), health and travel insurance if you so desire, gifts, additional gratuities, personal items, incidental expenses, and any costs related to extended stays due to flight schedules.
-You will need to pay $60 for your visa upon arrival in Jordan (at the airport).
+What’s Not Included: Airfare, visa costs for Jordan and Israel, lunches and snacks, health and travel insurance if you so desire, additional gratuities, personal items, incidental expenses, and any costs related to extended stays due to flight schedules.

-• If the cost is prohibitive for you, we want to assist you in raising funds.
-Please reach out to us and let us know who you are, why you want to come, and how much you might be able to pay.
-We will work together to help you join us.
+If the cost is prohibitive for you, we can offer a link for personal fundraising on our website.
+Please reach out to us and let us know who you are and why you want to come.
+Be prepared to do the work of reaching out to your network for fundraising, etc.

 Pilgrimage